 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Union enters into transactions to earn a return on investment denominated in foreign currency for which the related revenues, expenses, accounts receivable and accounts payable balances are subject to exchange rate fluctuations.
-As at December 31, 2023, the following items are denominated in foreign currency and are converted to Canadian dollars:
+As at December 31, 2024, the following investments are denominated in U.S. Dollar and are converted to Canadian dollars: